-SB 985 amended Water Code § 10563(c)(1) to require a public agency to develop a Storm Water Resource Plan as a condition of receiving funds from any bond approved by voters after January 2014.
+• SB 985 amended Water Code § 10563(c)(1) to require a public agency to develop a Storm Water Resource Plan that prioritizes eligible projects for implementation as a condition of receiving funds from any bond approved by voters after January 2014.
 This bill does not apply to disadvantaged communities with a population of 20,000 or less and that is not a co-permittee for a municipal separate stormwater system NPDES permit issued to a municipality with a population greater than 20,000.
 The bill's intent is to encourage use of storm water and dry weather runoff as a resource to improve water quality, reduce localized flooding, and increase water supplies for beneficial uses and the environment.
-Plans should prioritize projects that will assist in attaining water quality outcomes.
+Plans should prioritize projects that will assist in attaining water quality improvement outcomes and provide multiple benefits.